 6b.
 Signs of Stress During Breeding

-7. Pregnancy & Gestation Period
+7. Pregnancy and Gestation Period

 7a.
 Guppy Pregnancy Timeline